rafael-encinas/flight-search/flight-search-front/README.md

 ## Docker
 Once you have environment variable for the API URL is setup, you may now run the project as Docker container.

-To create an image build, please run the following command:
+1. Start Colima:
+> colima start

+2. Create an image build:
 > docker build . -t "flight-search-front"

-And to run it using Docker compose, run the following command:
+3. run it using Docker compose:
 > docker compose up

 ### Changing Dockerfile